mark-hobbs/mark-hobbs.github.io/_posts/2025-01-01-genetic-algorithm-from-scratch.md

 The `Individual` class represents a candidate solution and encapsulates its genetic representation and fitness evaluation.
 It serves as a base class, allowing subclasses to define problem-specific fitness functions.
 By inheriting from `Individual`, custom implementations can be created for various optimisation problems, making the package adaptable to different domains.
 Users must define the `_crossover_method` and `_mutation_method` when subclassing `Individual`.
 This is discussed further in the following section.

+`Individual` is essentially a generic interface to the optimiser...

 ```python
 class Individual: